Friends’ lecture 2014

 The Friends of Lambeth Palace Library was founded in 1964 as a focus of support for the Library, and to help in adding to its collections for the benefit of present and future generations.
 The Friends brings together like-minded people with an interest in the Library's history and collections, and provides invaluable assistance in the acquisition of rare books and manuscripts and in conservation.

 The annual meeting of the Friends, under the presidency of the Archbishop of Canterbury, is usually held in the Great Hall of Lambeth Palace each summer, and is followed by a lecture by a well-known scholar, to which all Friends are invited.
 Other events are arranged throughout the year.
-Details of visits are attached to the right.
+We are now fortunate enough to have a new volunteer organizer, John Critchley, who will be reviving events for 2015.
+Details concerning visits are attached to the right.
+(Please be patient; this attachment can be very slow to load.)
 Friends also receive a copy of the Library's annual report, which includes information on all the Library's activities, as well as details of books and manuscripts acquired during the year.

 Printed books presented by the Friends have included the famous indulgence of Leo X issued in 1516 on the eve of the Reformation, a presentation copy of Luther's tract against Henry VIII printed in 1522, the very rare Book of Common Prayer of 1559, the first prayer book of Elizabeth I, and the first English edition of Foxe's Book of Martyrs of 1563.

 Manuscripts have included letters and papers of Archbishops Arundel, Sancroft, Manners Sutton and Howley, papers relating to the divorce of Henry VIII and Catherine of Aragon, and an important series of documents removed from the study of Archbishop Laud after his arrest and recovered with the help of the Friends more than 300 years later.

 Please join the Friends so that, with your help, the Library may continue to develop and flourish.
 Click on the link to the right for a membership application form, which can be printed out.

 Friends of Lambeth Palace Library